metral/fe-training/modules/module-01-developing-on-k8s.md

     ```

    Now, try re-deploying the `k8s-demo` from exercise/tag #2.
 What happens to
-   the Pods, Deployment, and Replica Set?
+   the Pod, Deployment, and Replica Set?

 1. Modify the k8s-demo Deployment to request 10 mebibytes of RAM and 1/50th of 1 CPU core from the cluster, and have a limit of 2x the amount of each resource requested.